 New Year's Eve means private parties, eating out at an upscale restaurant, and counting down the clock at your favorite bar.
 But if you are looking for something a bit more memorable, peruse this list of some of the parties for New Year's Eve celebrations.
 Some events are free and some are family-friendly, so there will be something for everyone this New Year's Eve in the Salt Lake City area.

-Snowbird's New Year's Eve Torchlight Parade and Fireworks is a great way for you and your friends and family to kick-off 2019.
+If you're a fan of skiing or snowboarding, then Snowbird's New Year's Eve Torchlight Parade and Fireworks is a great way for you, friends, and family to celebrate the beginning of the year.
 Since Snowbird is about 30 miles from Salt Lake City, make an overnighter of it and stay at one of the many lodging options.

 It's the annual Park City Black and White Masquerade party, where you can dance your way into the new year.
-The event features celebrity DJ, Ross One headlining the night at the Park City live venue, the largest music venue in all of Salt Lake City.
+The event features celebrity DJ Ross One headlining the night at the Park City live venue, the largest music venue in all of Salt Lake City.